boundlessgeo/geodroid-server/docs/source/boundless-android-server.rst

 .. note::

-   All components in this toolkit are still undergoing development and not final.
+   The components in this toolkit are undergoing continuous development at this time and not final.